katherinechurchill/katherinechurchill.github.io/index.md

 ![Image of Pareto Graph](/images/Picture1.png)

-This Pareto chart highlights what a quality team should focus on to solve for error trends and low consistency scores.
+This Pareto chart highlights what a professional team should focus on to solve for error trends and low consistency scores.
 For example, targeting first five issues would take care of half (50%) of the consistency drivers.
-You can use this information to justify your focus, request resources from management (and demonstrate the need), or to prioritize your own work.
+You can use this information to justify focus, request resources from management (and demonstrate the need), or to prioritize your own work.